-Kate Allsopr
+Kate Allsopp

-B.Eng (Chem) (Hons), MEnv Eng, Non-executive Director, Deputy Chair
+B.Eng (Chem) (Hons), MEnv Eng, Non-executive Director, Governance and Risk Committee, Deputy Chair

-Kate is a manager with Sustainability Victoria.
+Kate currently works at the AEGN as Head of Programs.
 She has worked across a number of sectors in leadership roles including manufacturing, banking and the not-for-profit sector, including as CEO of the Alternative Technology Association and National Accreditation Manager for the Clean Energy Council.